pampatzoglou/articles/StatefulWorkloads.md

       app: my-database
 ```

-By carefully configuring Kubernetes resources, QoS, priority, and graceful shutdown mechanisms, you can prepare for the ugly and minimize disruptions to your database workloads.
+By carefully configuring Kubernetes resources, QoS, priority, and graceful shutdown mechanisms, you can prepare for the eventuality of the  "ugly" and minimize disruptions to your database workloads.

 # Observability